Visit some of London's top royal attractions. You can visit working palaces and learn about London's royal history.

 Lunch: Afternoon Tea in The Orangery

-The food on offer at The Orangery ranges from delicious homemade lunches to traditional afternoon tea, cakes and pastries.
-There's a special children's menu and adults can enjoy a good selection of teas, premium wines and champagne.
+The food on offer at The Orangery ranges from delicious homemade lunches to traditional afternoon tea, cakes and pastries, and there's a good selection of teas, premium wines and champagne to enjoy too.

 Afternoon: Kensington Palace

-Next, it's time to visit Kensington Palace, which has been transformed following a £12 million refurbishment.
-There's now a brand new entrance hub with four different routes to take through the palace.
+Next, it's time to visit Kensington Palace, which Will and Kate (and Prince George) made their London home this year.
+Following a £12 million refurbishment, completed in 2012, the public wing of the palace now has a brand-new entrance hub with four different routes to take through the palace.

-You can visit The King's and The Queen's Apartments, see a small exhibition of Princess Diana's dresses, and explore the new permanent exhibition, Victoria Revealed.
+You can visit The King's and The Queen's State Apartments, admire the stunning Luminous Lace light installation, and explore the permanent exhibition Victoria Revealed.
 This exhibition tells the story of the life of Queen Victoria, the only other British monarch to have celebrated a Diamond Jubilee.

 Evening: Dinner at Fortnum & Mason